 NY's nine respite funding streams are detailed in our Respite Care in New York deep guide.
 The dementia-specific layers worth highlighting:

-3. ADCSI grantees, most ADCSI grantees in NY operate caregiver respite vouchers as a service component, often $300–$600 per caregiver per year.
+- ADCSI grantees, most ADCSI grantees in NY operate caregiver respite vouchers as a service component, often a few hundred dollars per caregiver per year.

-4. MLTC supplemental respite, many MLTC plans authorize respite hours (up to 14 days/year inpatient or community respite, plan-specific) for plan members.
+- MLTC supplemental respite, many MLTC plans authorize respite hours (varies by plan) for plan members.
+This is plan-specific and not a guaranteed benefit.

-8. Alzheimer's Association NY chapter respite vouchers, Western NY chapter and others operate respite voucher pilots; eligibility and dollar amount vary.
+- Alzheimer's Association NY chapter respite vouchers, the Western NY chapter and others operate respite voucher pilots; eligibility and dollar amount vary.

 9.1 The Functional Assessment Staging Tool (FAST), Reisberg